How to Change the Oil in Your Motorcycle

 - Rags or cloths

-- Park on a level surface - this will give better stability while you’re working on the motorcycle and make draining the oil a safer process.
-Ensure your vehicle is parked in an environment where it is safe.
+- Park on a safe, level surface - this will give better stability while you’re working on the motorcycle and make draining the oil a safer process.

-- Warm up your motorcycle to its normal operating temperature - this will allow the oil to drain more easily and thoroughly than if the oil is cold when drained.
-Ensure you’re in a well-ventilated area.
+- Warm up your motorcycle to its normal operating temperature in a well-ventilated area - this will allow the oil to drain more easily and thoroughly.

 - Wear protective gear - such as gloves and eye protection.

-You may need to remove belly pans in some cases to access the area you need.
-Unlike the screw-on oil filler cap, the oil drain plug will usually need a socket wrench and sometimes also a torque wrench to loosen it.
+You may need to remove belly pans to access the area you need.
+Unlike the screw-on oil filler cap, the oil drain plug will usually need a socket wrench and a torque wrench to loosen it.

-Place a drain pan or something to collect the old oil underneath the opening.
+Place a drain pan underneath the opening to collect the old oil.
 Loosen the plug until you can do the last few turns by hand.
 The oil is likely to flow out quickly once the plug is removed, so ensure that your drain pan is already in place.

 Allow the oil to drain completely.
 This will usually take several minutes.